List of former Universal Studios Florida attractions: Woody Woodpecker's Nuthouse Coaster

-Woody Woodpecker's Nuthouse Coaster was a Woody Woodpecker-themed family roller coaster manufactured by Vekoma and was located in the Woody Woodpecker's Kidzone section of the park.
-The attraction closed on January 15, 2023.
+Woody Woodpecker's Nuthouse Coaster was a Woody Woodpecker-themed family roller coaster manufactured by Vekoma.
+It was closed with the rest of KidZone in 2023, and was replaced by Trolls' Trollercoaster.

 Hollywood

 Lucy: A Tribute

 Lucy: A Tribute was a walk-through museum featuring the best of "America's favorite redhead", Lucille Ball.
 The attraction opened at the park in May 1992, and was permanently closed on August 17, 2015.
 It was replaced with an interactive Hello Kitty-themed store which opened in March 2016.

 AT&T at the Movies

 AT&T at the Movies was an interactive attraction that included various AT&T-based technologies presented in a movie style.
 It replaced How to Make a Mega Movie Deal when it opened at the park in 1998, and was closed in 2001.
 It got replaced by Cafe la Bamba the following year.

 How to Make a Mega Movie Deal

 How to Make a Mega Movie Deal opened a year after the park, in 1991, and was closed in 1993 to make way for AT&T at the Movies which opened 5 years later.